High Temperature Ceramic Fiber Glass Fiber Textiles for Heat Insulation

 Packing | Plastic bag inside, woven bag outside |

-- Q: How is glass fiber made?
+- Q: Are glass fiber textiles resistant to humidity?

 Send your message to us